Mike Yastrzemski Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.36 team ERA ranks 18th across all league pitching staffs.
+- The Pirates' 4.37 team ERA ranks 18th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the fifth-fewest home runs in baseball (93 total, one per game).
+- The Pirates surrender the third-fewest home runs in baseball (93 total, one per game).

-- His most recent time out was on Saturday against the Arizona Diamondbacks, when the left-hander threw four innings, surrendering five earned runs while giving up seven hits.
+- In his last time out on Friday, July 7 against the Los Angeles Dodgers, the righty went 6 2/3 innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.